goauthentik/authentik/website/integrations/services/slack/index.md

 ## Preparation

-The following placeholders will be used:
+The following placeholder will be used:

--   `slack.company` is the FQDN of the Slack install.
+-   slack.company or my-workspace.slack.com is the FQDN of your Slack instance.
--   `authentik.company` is the FQDN of the authentik install.

 ## authentik configuration